erikeldridge/app-quality-cookbook/service/create.md

         system.properties
         target/

-Create a .gitignore file to ignore IntelliJ's ".idea" directory and the "target" directory, which contains our compiled code:
+Create a _.gitignore_ file to ignore IntelliJ's _.idea_ directory and _iml_ file, and the _target_ directory, which contains our compiled code:

     .idea
     *.iml